 Paul Fisher has recently moved to a new home in Tangerine County, Florida.
-Although he wear thick glasses, he still notices that many unusual events occur in his new hometown – lighting strikes, sinkholes and fires.
+Although he wears thick glasses, he still notices that many unusual events occur in his new hometown – lighting strikes, sinkholes and fires.
 He also must deal with the frequent bullying from his star athlete older brother.
 He finds solace once he joins the local soccer team.
 As many events continue to occur, anything seems possible in Tangerine County, Florida.
-Is this book a good fit for your classroom?
-Read the Common Sense Media Book Review

 Steven’s life was perfectly normal until things take an unexpected turn.
-His lifestyle has changed from now being a carefree middle school student to someone who is constantly worried about their five year old brother’s diagnosis of leukaemia.
+His lifestyle has changed from now being a carefree middle school student to someone who is constantly worried about their five-year-old brother’s diagnosis of leukemia.
 Steven tries to help his family through this crisis using humour to offset their current reality.

 This engaging novel will captivate your students as it is written as a movie script.
 Steve Harmon lives in a juvenile detention centre.
 He is currently on trial for murder.
-The novel showcase how a split second decision can change your life.
-Is this book a good fit for your classroom?
-Read the Common Sense Media Book Review
+The novel showcases how a split second decision can change your life.

-Being a twelve year old genius isn’t easy – especially when your parents have just died in a car accident.
+Being a twelve-year-old genius isn’t easy – especially when your parents have just died in a car accident.
 Willow Chance must learn to rise above these challenges and find her way amongst her new family.
-Is this book a good fit for your classroom?
-Read the Common Sense Media Book Review

 - Finding Affordable Books For Your Classroom Library